kbsali/php-redmine-api/README.md

 - Redmine 4.2.x

 Nevertheless, you can also use this library for all older Redmine versions.
-In this case, however, be aware that some features may not yet be supported by your Redmine server.
+In this case, however, be aware that some features might not be supported by your Redmine server.

 If a new Redmine version enables new features that are not yet supported with this library, you are welcome to [create an issue](https://github.com/kbsali/php-redmine-api/issues).